ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@recurring` attribute is `/EBMLSchema/element/@recurring`.

-This attribute is a boolean to express whether an EBML Element is defined as an Identically Recurring Element or not; see (#identically-recurring-elements).
+This attribute is a boolean to express whether or not an EBML Element is defined as an Identically Recurring Element; see (#identically-recurring-elements).

 The recurring attribute is **OPTIONAL**.
 If the recurring